 A Brief History of Judy Blame, the Man Who Inspired Dior Men FW20

-In his latest collection for Dior Men Fall/Winter 2020, Kim Jones paid tribute to the late British stylist, designer, and general fashion renegade Judy Blame.
-During his brief time at the label, Jones has partnered with a roster of significant artists and tastemakers, from Raymond Pettibon to Shawn Stussy, with Blame being the latest to leave a mark in the designer’s catalog.
+In his latest collection for Dior Men Fall/Winter 2020, Kim Jones paid tribute to the late stylist, designer, and general fashion renegade Judy Blame.
+Since he landed at the label in 2018, Jones has partnered with a roster of significant artists and tastemakers, from Raymond Pettibon to Shawn Stussy, with Blame being the latest to leave a mark in the designer’s catalog.
 The pair had a longstanding friendship (Jones was 16 when he first met the stylist) that eventually resulted in a collaboration during Jones’ time at Louis Vuitton in 2015.

 Blame was a creative who ended up as one of the most enduring figures in the British fashion scene.
 “Thanks to some miracle I still can’t explain, I managed to survive all these different periods, punk, new romantic, rave… I think maybe that’s why people look at me with such admiration,” he told Numero magazine.
 Born in Devon, England, Blame moved to London in his early teens and thrived in the city’s blossoming punk scene, embracing its DIY culture.
 He started making jewelry to wear to various club nights out of unorthodox materials, everything from keys, buttons, general rubbish, and bones.
 “Punk rock – that was my training,” he told Another Man.
 He quickly became a nightlife fixture in the ’80s club scene, alongside legendary club kid Leigh Bowery, and it didn’t take long before other people started asking him to make them jewelry.
 The fashion world soon took notice.